Chrissy Tatum Williamson, Senior Pastor

 Anna Beth Cross, Associate Minister, Students and Digital Discipleship

-Anna Beth is originally from Birmingham, Alabama and is new to North Carolina.
+Anna Beth is originally from Birmingham, Alabama and moved to North Carolina in 2021.
 She is a graduate from Baylor University where she received both her Bachelor of Business Administration in Marketing, with a concentration in Nonprofit Development, and her Master of Divinity from Baylor’s Truett Seminary.
-For the past six years, Anna Beth has served in various youth ministry roles in churches in Alabama and Texas, and through Passport, Inc., an ecumenical summer camp.
+Anna Beth has served in various youth ministry roles in churches in Alabama and Texas, and through Passport, Inc., an ecumenical summer camp.
 These ministry experiences have instilled in her a passion for creating intentional and formative spaces for both youth and digital ministry areas.

 Christian McIvor, Minister of Worship, Music, and the Arts